raunaqss/github-battle/Notes.md

 For the dot animation effect, we updated the component's state continuosly between an interval specified by the `speed` prop; this happens in the life-cycle event `componentDidMount`.
 If we don't clear this interval when the `componentWillUnmount` the state of this component will keep updating till the app's instance shuts down.
 So the interval is referenced to a property `interval` of the component which is then used to clear the interval when the component unmounts.

+## Building for Production

+When building our project for production, we're gonna need the JavaScript in `index_bundle.js` to be minified and we're gonna need React to be compiled for production (without warning and unnecessary console logs) rather than development.

+In order to achieve this, we modify the webpack configuration object exported from `webpack.config.js`.
+    * We conditionally add a couple items to the `plugins` property of the `config` object if the process' `NODE_ENV` property says `'production'`.
+        * 1st item: we define a `new` plugin using `webpack.DefinePlugin` which makes the `NODE_ENV` property of `process.env` equal to `'production'`. __This `NODE_ENV='production'` is for the code that webpack is compiling.__ Whereas, the one in the condition, was for the code that compiles our project (i.e. the code in `webpack.config.js`).
+        * 2nd item: an instance of `webpack.optimize.UglifyJsPlugin()` for webpack to minify and uglify all the JavaScript in `index_bundle.js`.
+This makes it impossible for other devs to imitate our application using dev tools.

+Lastly, we add a script `"build"` to the npm `"scripts"` in `package.json`; it says:
+    `NODE_ENV='production' webpack -p`

+Now when we run `npm run build` from our project directory, webpack will build our project in the `dist` subdirectory of our project.
+The `NODE_ENV='production'` is essential to pass the condition specified in `webpack.config.js` to add production plugins to the `config` object. `webpack -p` simply tells webpack to build for production.

+__*Installing modules locally rather than globally*__

+When installing `firebase-tools`, Tyler gives an awesome suggestion to avoid installing npm modules globally and to refer their commands from within scripts in `package.json` instead.
+Since when the commands run from there, they refer to the locally installed node modules and don't require us to install them globally.
+Another example of this is how we use webpack in this project.
+If we want to refer to webpack from our command line, npm will require us to install it globally.

+There's nothing wrong with installling modules globally, except that our project will be forced to use the most updated version of that module.
+Which will create problems when incompatible updates are made to the module.